storesafe/cordova-sqlite-storage/README.md

 ## Status

+- Free support is available in public locations such as [litehelpers / Cordova-sqlite-storage / issues](https://github.com/litehelpers/Cordova-sqlite-storage/issues) and https://gitter.im/litehelpers/Cordova-sqlite-storage; commercial support is available by contacting: info@litehelpers.net
 - Windows "Universal" (8.1) version is in an experimental/pre-alpha state:
   - Database close and delete operations not yet implemented
   - No background processing (for future consideration)